 Our second year Spanish courses, 201 and 202, are also offered during the summer terms.
 For a listing of summer courses offered – click here.

 NEW for 2017!
-Intermediate and Advanced students who attend the Spring term may stay for an additional 4.5 weeks to complete an Internship with a Spanish business, educational site, or social services agency.
-Click here for a description of the SIS Internship In Seville.
+Intermediate and Advanced students who attend the Spring term may stay for an additional 4 weeks to complete an Internship with a Spanish business, educational site, or social services agency.
+The SIS internship is also available during Summer Term 2, for Advanced students who complete Summer term 1.